 2. Methodology

-The review integrates information from paper published globally was collected and gathered the data using different keys related to ethnobotanical, ecological, and conservation-based studies.
+The review integrates information from papers published globally, which were collected and gathered the data using different keys related to ethnobotanical, ecological, and conservation-based studies.
 Data regarding plant names, families, plant parts used, modes of preparation and application, and reported therapeutic uses were systematically examined and organized.
 A comprehensive literature survey was conducted using both primary and secondary sources.
-Scientific databases including Google Scholar, Scopus, Web of Science, PubMed, and institutional repositories were systematically searched.
+Scientific databases, including Google Scholar, Scopus, Web of Science, PubMed, and institutional repositories, were systematically searched.
 Additionally, reports from government organizations, NGOs, and research institutions working in the Trans-Himalayan region were consulted.
 Data were organized into tables and thematic categories for clarity and comparative analysis.
 Ethnomedicinal uses were categorized based on disease types and plant parts used.
-Conservation aspects were evaluated by identifying major threats such as overharvesting, climate change, and habitat degradation.
+Conservation aspects were evaluated by identifying major threats, including overharvesting, climate change, and habitat degradation.

 3. results and discussion